From ANN to BNN: Inferring Reionization Parameters using Uncertainty-aware Emulators of 21-cm Summaries: Summary and Discussion

 In this work, we show that the BNN-based emulator performs better than the ANN-based emulator, especially for the bispectrum, as it is a more complex statistic to emulate.
 Moreover, we systematically reduce the size of the training dataset to check the robustness of the emulators on the smaller datasets.
 The performance of the emulators trained with $1000$ and $500$ datasets is shown in Sec \ref{Emulators}.
 The prediction of the ANN-based emulators deviates considerably from the true values of the statistics, as it tends to overfit for the smaller dataset, whereas the BNN-based emulators provide better mean value predictions than the ANN.
 Also, the uncertainties associated with the BNN prediction increase with decreasing training dataset, and the true value of the statistics almost always lies within the $3\sigma$ of the mean prediction, whereas there is no quantification of the same for ANN emulators.

 We use these emulators in a Bayesian inference pipeline to obtain the constraints on the reionization parameters.
 We show that BNN-based emulators provide more robust constraints for both power spectrum (see figure~\ref{fig:PS_ANNvsBNN}) and bispectrum (see figure~\ref{fig:BS_ANNvsBNN}) for all three training datasets.
 BNN-based emulators provide the distribution of summary statistics based on input parameters, whereas ANN-based emulators provide simply a single value of statistics drawn from that distribution.
 Therefore, compared to ANN-based emulators, BNN-based emulators offer more information about the emulated statistics.
 Furthermore, as shown in the figures in Sec \ref{Simulation}, even the mean values predicted by BNN-based emulators outperform the point prediction by ANN-based emulators, particularly when dealing with smaller training datasets and more sign flips for the bispectrum values.
 As a result, for both power spectrum and bispectrum, BNN-based emulators have better and more robust constraints on reionization parameters than ANN-based emulators.
-Moreover, we also show that we get better constraints on reionization parameters considering the bispectrum (all unique triangle configurations) as a summary statistic than the power spectrum for BNN-based emulators.
+Moreover, we also show that we get better constraints on reionization parameters, considering the bispectrum (all unique triangle configurations) as a summary statistic, than the power spectrum for BNN-based emulators.
 This is in agreement with the results of \cite{Tiwari_2022}, where the same results were obtained through ANN-based emulators.
+Results of both of these works are different from the constraints obtained from some previous article (e.g. \cite{Watkinson_2022}).
+As explained in \cite{Tiwari_2022}, the bispectrum used in \cite{Watkinson_2022} is normalized with the power spectrum, whereas we do not use such normalization of bispectrum values.
+This allows us to exploit the large dynamic range of the bispectrum amplitude in this work.
+Furthermore, \cite{Watkinson_2022} only considers the bispectrum for the isosceles triangles, whereas here we consider all unique shapes of $\bm{k}$-triangles, thus maximising the information content in this statistic.
+In \cite{Tiwari_2022}, it is shown that considering a single $\bm{k}$-triangle configuration (specifically, isosceles) provides poorer constraints than the power spectrum; however, when one considers all the unique $\bm{k}$-triangle configurations, one obtains better constraints.